tamari92/spawncycler/settings.md

 Sets the default GameLength used by the Analyzer.

 The available options are:
 - **Last Used**: Use the last GameLength that was selected when the Analyzer was closed.
-If this is the first time opening the Analyzer, use the Adaptive setting.
+If this is the first time opening the Analyzer, use the *Preferred Long* setting.
 - **Adaptive**: Use the closest GameLength to the currently-defined amount of waves.
 - **Preferred Short**: Use the 4 Wave length whenever possible, otherwise use the *Adaptive* setting.
 - **Preferred Medium**: Use the 7 Wave length whenever possible, otherwise use the *Adaptive* setting.